 We live in an increasingly globalized world where being multilingual offers multiple benefits.
-Knowing an additional language helps you climb the corporate career ladder quickly because more companies require job profiles that need relocation abroad or communicating with foreign clients.
+English Language Proficiency helps you climb the corporate career ladder quickly because more companies require job profiles that need relocation abroad or communicating with foreign clients.

 Learning another language not only ensures a better understanding of different cultures around the world but also adds more spark to your resume, build up self-confidence and has been proven to be beneficial for your brain.
 Amid the plethora of options available online, here are the top 15 language learning apps that will help you easily pick up any global language:

 AnkiApp is an app that provides flashcards for learning languages.
 It uses an improved form of ‘Spaced Repetition’ (developed with artificial intelligence) to learn what kind of flashcards you need to spend more time on while learning a language.
 You can even design and style your own flashcards as per your preferences.

 Through this app, you can learn language by attaining mastery over four components- vocabulary, pronunciation, grammar, and culture.
 Complicated phrases are broken down into simpler terms and built back for the user.
 The vocabulary portion can be understood at conversational speed or at a slower pace.

 Languages supported: Arabic, Chinese, Croatian, Hindi, Greek, German, French up to 70+.
 An additional 21 English courses are also provided.

 Highly praised with some really great reviews, MosaLingua is a paid app that focuses on the 20 percent of the words that will be used 80 percent of the time, with emphasis on the most useful words and phrases.
 It has more than 3000 flash cards spanning 14 categories (accommodation, transport, shopping, tourism etc), online dictionary, and loads of extra material to keep you hooked to learning.
 Different apps are available for different languages (mostly European) and from our personal experience with MosaLingua, it is totally worth it.